"(...) pick a subject that interests you and practice, practice, practice"

 Can you explain how different is your painting technique from the acrylic paint used with paint by numbers?

-Do you have a piece of advice to share with a beginner regarding… a technique, an angle, an equipment?
+Do you have a piece of advice to share with a beginner regarding… a technique, an angle, a piece of equipment?

-My advice to beginning artist would be to pick a subject that interest you and practice, practice, practice.
+My advice to a beginner artist would be to pick a subject that you have an interest in and practice, practice, practice.

 It might be helpful to buy a book on how to show distance and shading.
 Also how to mix colors.
 That is very important.
 Start with a very simple subject, and after you mastered that technique move on to something harder.